-- Show on profile: The property will show on the profile for member that is logged in.
+- Show on profile: The property will show on the profile of the member that is logged in.

-Create. edit and organize properties for this Member Type.
+Create, edit, and organize properties for the Member Type.

 To add a property to the Member Type select Click here to add new property.